Baby Separation Anxiety - The More Your Baby Clings, the More You Let Him! 10 Tips to Ease Baby Separation Anxiety

 However, if you feel your care provider is not the right choice, you may want to seriously consider new childcare arrangements.

-Baby separation anxiety is tough on all involved, your baby needs you desperately, your partner may feel overlooked or useless and you may just crave two minutes by yourself.
+Separation anxiety in babies is tough on all involved, your baby needs you desperately, your partner may feel overlooked or useless and you may just crave two minutes by yourself.

 But like everything else with kids, it's a phase, it will slowly lessen, change character, and pass.